Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Performance Insights

-- The Hokies have a +324 scoring differential, topping opponents by 24.9 points per game.
-They're putting up 81.7 points per game to rank 21st in college basketball and are allowing 56.8 per outing to rank 52nd in college basketball.
+- The Hokies' +324 scoring differential (outscoring opponents by 24.9 points per game) is a result of scoring 81.7 points per game (21st in college basketball) while giving up 56.8 per contest (52nd in college basketball).

 NC State Performance Insights

-- The Wolfpack put up 79.7 points per game (30th in college basketball) while giving up 58 per outing (72nd in college basketball).
-They have a +304 scoring differential and outscore opponents by 21.7 points per game.
+- The Wolfpack's +304 scoring differential (outscoring opponents by 21.7 points per game) is a result of putting up 79.7 points per game (30th in college basketball) while giving up 58.0 per outing (72nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.